William Luther Pierce: Early life

 William Luther Pierce III was born in Atlanta, Georgia, on September 11, 1933.
 He was the eldest son of Marguerite Ferrell, a journalist, and William Luther Pierce II, an insurance salesman, who married in 1929.
-His father had served in World War I. Through his mother, Pierce's great-grandfather was Thomas H. Watts, the governor of Alabama and attorney general of the Confederate States of America.
+His father had served in World War I. Through his mother, Pierce's great-great-grandfather was Thomas H. Watts, the governor of Alabama and attorney general of the Confederate States of America.
 He had one younger brother, Sanders "Sandy" Pierce.

 His family moved to Norfolk, Virginia, with his father's insurance business when Pierce was four years old.
 Pierce's upbringing was at times difficult.
 Pierce's son, Kelvin, described Pierce as having been born to a mother who rarely showed affection and an alcoholic father who entirely ignored him; Marguerite would pay Pierce to find the alcohol that William Sr. stashed around the house.
 Pierce's father was killed in a car accident involving a teenaged driver on January 30, 1943, when Pierce was nine years old.

 Following his father's death, Pierce and his brother were supported by their mother, and moved throughout the Southern United States.
 From the age of 10 on, Pierce worked odd jobs to help his family.
 Pierce attended public schools throughout the South, attending junior high in Dallas, Texas, until the family moved to Montgomery, Alabama.
 When his mother remarried, Pierce was sent to a military academy.
 His last two years in high school were spent at the Allen Military Academy in Bryan, Texas, where he did well academically.
 He worked at the school's chemistry stockrooms.
 Pierce later said that as a teen he had been "sort of a nerdy kid without social skills", awkward around women and with few friends.
 His teenage hobbies and interests were chemistry, electronics, and reading science fiction works, particularly the pulp magazine Planet Stories.